Crates.io | typed_floats |

 This crate is designed to have a minimal overhead at runtime, in terms of memory, speed and binary size.

-It may even be faster than using primitives f32
+It can even be faster than using primitives f32

 and f64

-directly, as it may avoids some checks by using compiler hints.
+directly, as it may avoids some checks by using compiler hints and can use some faster implementations in some cases.

 The only methods that adds a little overhead are try_from